aplantin/chavi/README.md

 # chavi
 Consensus haplotype detection and visualization

-The R package chavi identifies and visualizes long shared IBS between case haplotypes.
+chavi identifies and visualizes long shared identity-by-state (IBS) segments
+      between case haplotypes.
 It is intended to be used in the setting where a particular genomic site is of interest (e.g., a mutation site) and the region around that site is expected to be highly conserved among carriers.
-We also assume that only one haplotype per case subject carries the feature.

-See https://aplantin.github.io/chavi/ for further documentation and sample usage.
+The similarity and length of this shared segment may be used to better understand the relationships among carriers and the age of the genomic feature.

 # Installation instructions: